Add, remove, or reconfigure Ceph nodes#

 named using the next alphabetic character in order.
 Therefore, the Ceph Monitor

 names may not follow the alphabetical order.
-For example, a
+For example, a, b, d,

 Add a Ceph node #